frankcox/MineSweeper/README.md

 A few weeks later I sat down and finished it.
 It took another, maybe three hours.
 Not counting whatever thinking I did in the mean time.

+####TO DO

-I would not normally write a program of this length with global variables.
+I wouldn't normally release a program that has the problems this one has.
-Also, there is no error checking in place at this point.
-I feel this is in the spirit of the challenge.

-If it bugs me enough I may fix these problems some day.
-Unless you do it first...
+I excuse myself because I can say it's in the spirit of the challenge.
+It was finished quickly, and it's just a fun little game that seems to work fine.

+However, if someone were to put more work into it I'd suggest that it could use some more error checking and some editing and correcting of the in-program comments.
+Beyond that, I can think of a number of ways the structure of the program could be improved.

+But forget the small stuff.
+It should be possible to use mouse clicks to interact with the program in the terminal, just like in the GUI game.
+That would be great!

 &copy; 2012 Frank Lyon Cox